 Coauthor Ajay Shah adds that “the information provided by this very large population-based study on the longer-term effects of COVID-19 on development of cardiovascular conditions and diabetes will be extremely valuable to doctors managing the millions of people who have had COVID-19 by now.
 It is clear that particular vigilance is required for at least the first 3 months after COVID-19.”

-Lead author Emma Rezel-Potts concludes that the “use of a large, national database of electronic health records from has enabled us to characterize the risk of cardiovascular disease and diabetes mellitus during the acute and longer-term phases following COVID-19 infection.
-Whilst it is in the first four weeks that COVID-19 patients are most at risk of these outcomes, the risk of remains increased for at least 12 weeks.
-Clinical and public health interventions focusing on reducing risk among those recovering from COVID-19 over the longer-term may be very beneficial.”
+Lead author Emma Rezel-Potts concludes that the “use of a large, national database of electronic health records from primary care has enabled us to characterize the risk of cardiovascular disease and diabetes mellitus during the acute and longer-term phases following COVID-19 infection.
+Whilst it is in the first four weeks that COVID-19 patients are most at risk of these outcomes, the risk of diabetes mellitus remains increased for at least 12 weeks.
+Clinical and public health interventions focusing on reducing diabetes risk among those recovering from COVID-19 over the longer-term may be very beneficial.”

 Cardiometabolic outcomes up to 12 months after COVID-19 infection.
 A matched cohort study in the UK, PLoS Medicine (2022).
 DOI: 10.1371/journal.pmed.1004052